A Fully Adaptive Frank-Wolfe Algorithm for Relatively Smooth Problems and Its Application to Centralized Distributed Optimization: Introduction

 \subsection{Related works}

-The Frank-Wolfe algorithm originally introduced in \cite{frank1956algorithm}, also known as the Conditional Gradient Method \cite{levitin1966constrained}, has become a cornerstone in modern optimization due to its projection-free nature and its suitability for constrained problems.
-The algorithm has computational advantages in high-dimensional settings and its compatibility with structured constraint sets such as simplices, trace-norm balls, and polytopes.
+The Frank-Wolfe algorithm originally introduced in \cite{frank1956algorithm}, also known as the Conditional Gradient Method \cite{levitin1966constrained}.
 Unlike classical projected gradient methods, Frank-Wolfe replaces the often costly projection step with a cheaper linear minimization oracle making it especially attractive in large-scale applications where projection is prohibitively expensive (see more on this in \cite{combettes2021complexity} and \cite{braun2022conditional} Table 1.1).
-Its simplicity, interpretability, and natural ability to produce sparse or low-rank solutions have led to successful applications in machine learning, signal processing, and statistics (see more about applications in reviews \cite{braun2022conditional}, \cite{bomze2021frank}, \cite{pokutta2024frank})

-The resurgence of interest in Frank-Wolfe methods has also led to an array of algorithmic extensions aimed at improving convergence rates, accommodating stochastic or inexact oracles (see \cite{hazan2016variance} and \cite{goldfarb2017linear}), and exploiting structure in modern optimization problems.
-Notable developments include the Away-Step Frank-Wolfe \cite{lacoste2013affine}, pairwise variants \cite{lacoste2013block}, and adaptive step-size schemes \cite{pedregosa2020linearly}.
 Furthermore, the algorithm has been successfully applied to distributed optimization frameworks with decentralized architectures \cite{wai2017decentralized}.
-As research continues to extend its reach into more general settings—such as relatively smooth problems—Frank-Wolfe remains a key player in the evolving landscape of first-order optimization methods.